 Kokedamas are the latest trends to hit the decorative scene and are based on a Japanese art form from the 17th century.
 Kokedama literally means “moss ball”, and is literally a plant root in a shape of a ball, wrapped around moss, and then string to keep it in place.

 Whatever it is, and whatever it means, we just know that it’s one of the cutest things we’ve seen.
 These charming kokedamas are also pretty undemanding.
 They’re easy to make and easy to care for, as long as you find a nice little spot with enough sunlight for them to hang around in.
 If your space is lacking a point of interest, these beautiful balls of green could be the perfect thing to display.

-So if you’re convinced as we are that kokedamas are THE solution to prettify your home, join in on an upcoming workshop by Hands On Brisbane where you’ll spend two hours getting your hands muddy to make your own Kokedama.
+So if you’re convinced as we are that kokedamas are a good space-saving solution to prettify your home, join in on this upcoming workshop where you’ll get your hands muddy to make your own Kokedama.
 Ticket prices and details of the class are found below!

 Have a try at Kokedamas!

 Get the best of WeTeachMe straight to your inbox!

 Read stories from our community heroes, find inspiration to follow your passion and learn what makes your heart beat!